Donald Trump shunned Project 2025 as a candidate, but is adopting its ideas in office

 In a Jan.
 29 letter to the heads of PBS and NPR, Carr wrote he was launching an investigation into their use of commercials and sponsorships, asserting that the probe would help Congress determine if they should continue funding the programs "with taxpayer dollars."

-The heads of NPR and PBS in separate statements asserted that they are in compliance with all federal laws and acted as nonpartisan broadcasters.
+The heads of NPR and PBS in separate statements asserted that they are in compliance with all federal laws and act as nonpartisan broadcasters.

 Political appointees

 On his second day in office, Trump signed an executive order aimed at giving him more authority to hire and fire federal employees.
-Trump reinstated "Section F" a class of federal workers he created late in his first-term — that was later rolled-back by President Joe Biden — that are subject to hiring and firing from the executive branch.
+Trump reinstated "Section F," a class of federal workers he created late in his first term — later rolled back by President Joe Biden — who are subject to hiring and firing from the executive branch.

 Federal worker unions argue the move undercuts efforts to depoliticize the hiring of hundreds of thousands of career civil servants from health inspectors to federal researchers.